Winning and Losing: Rethinking Our Personal Scorecards

 Todd Wilson

 Todd is a Kingdom entrepreneur.
 He spends the majority of his time starting and working with organizations committed to Kingdom impact and multiplication.
-Todd is a founding member of Exponential, which organizes and hosts the annual Exponential conference in Orlando and live events throughout the United States and world.
-Todd serves as President and CEO of Exponential, providing vision and strategic direction to the organization.
+Todd was a co-founder and founding CEO of Exponential, which organizes and hosts the annual Exponential Global conference in Orlando and live events throughout the United States and world.
 Todd lives in Durham, NC, with his wife, Anna.
-They have two sons and two daughters-in-law: Ben & Therese and Chris & Mariah, and an amazing grandson Evan.
+They have two sons and two daughters-in-law: Ben & Therese and Chris & Mariah, and two amazing grandsons.

 View Author